 Find a support group.
 Osborne said she found a group that met exactly two weeks after delivering her stillborn son.
 And although that might sound soon after her baby’s death, “They were the best thing to ever happen to me,” Osborne said.
 “I would not have made it without them.
 Friends Supporting Parents is the reason that I am OK talking about my baby today and (can) talk so openly about him.”

-And there you have it.
-If you find yourself in a situation involving infant loss, hopefully you’ll find that this was a helpful guide or jumping-off point, or you could glean some tips.
+If you find yourself in a situation involving infant loss, hopefully you’ll find that this was a helpful guide or jumping-off point.

 As for what made Osborne our go-to source on the subject, we’ll include her experience below.